sleepingkingstudios/incunabulum/collections/_characters/wellspring/roya-downdraft.md

 full_name: Annaroya "Roya" Downdraft
 played_by: E
 lineage: Female halfling Rogue (air bloodline)
+preview: Halfling rogue actress and mistress of winds
 description: |
   Roya is 3'2" in height, with immaculate posture.
 She has brown eyes and auburn (also brown) hair.
 organizations: